Sir-Frederik/ruralis-booking-test/README.md

 - but the API has the same contract,
 - the frontend is already compatible with a real paginated API.

-Questo approccio evita l'**HTTP 413 Payload Too Large** e rende scalabile la dashboard.
+This approach avoids the **HTTP 413 Payload Too Large** and makes the dashboard scalable.

 ---